 VTN Manager is a component of the that provides for a multi-tenancy functionality.
-It should realize logical slices ("virtual tenant networks") for per-application mapping and enforcement of isolation of the tenant networks in the infrastructure.
-VTN Manager's APIs in SEMIoTICS is planned to leverage the logical VTN primitives (VTN definition, vInterface definition, port-mappings, flow-filters and flow-conditions) and exploit YANG/RESTCONF as modelling language and transport protocol.
-VTN Manager must thus allow for creation of tenant networks and translation of pattern requests into path-request calls to Path Manager in scope of its VTN.
+It realizes logical slices ("virtual tenant networks") for per-application mapping and enforcement of isolation of the tenant networks in the infrastructure.
+VTN Manager's APIs in SEMIOTICS leverage the logical VTN primitives (VTN definition, vInterface definition, port-mappings, flow-filters and flow-conditions) and exploit YANG/RESTCONF as modelling language and transport protocol.
+VTN Manager thus allows for creation of tenant networks and translation of pattern requests into path-request calls to Path Manager in scope of its VTN.
 VTN Manager stores all resulting data structures containing information about reservations and established VTNs in the centralized data store.

 VTN Manager isolates individual tenants of the network at Layer 2 level, i.e., unmapped participants deployed in different tenant networks will be unable to interact with each other.
 Thus, VTN Manager provides network-level security end-point interactions.
-The VTNs can be provisioned by means of a YANG-modeled REST interface, thus providing for R.NL.8 and R.NL.9 requirement support.
+The VTNs are provisioned by means of a YANG-modeled REST interface, thus providing for R.NL.8 and R.NL.9 requirement support.